zio/zio/docs/datatypes/contextual/zservicebuilder.md

 val nameServiceBuilder: UServiceBuilder[Has[String]] = ZServiceBuilder.succeed("Adam")
 ```

-In most cases, we use `ZServiceBuilder.succeed` to create a dependency of type `A`.
+In most cases, we use `ZServiceBuilder.succeed` to create a service builder of type `A`.

 For example, assume we have written the following service: